Automattic/vip-governance-plugin/README.md

 With this default rule set, you'll get the following rules:

 - All blocks are allowed to be inserted across all the roles.
   - There are no restrictions, including on what children are allowed under a block.
+  - The ability to use the code editor, and to move/unlock blocks is enabled for everyone

-#### Restrict Children
+#### Restrictions

-This is an example in which you want to separate the rules on a per role basis, and restrict the children available but not ban them outright.
-In addition, you want to provide an extra colour option for these children.
+This is an example in which we want to apply different restrictions based on whose logged in.
+This will include restrictions on features available in the block editor, the block available as well as what extra styles are available.

 ```json
 {